tomsWebConsulting/twcsl/Block/Form/Form Block Text Field Max Length/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[form block text field max length.html][5]** to Page Settings > Advanced > Page Header Code Injection for the page.
 Please see